 Tip: The bounding lines of a hatch can be deleted after the hatch is done – sometimes it is quicker and easier to draw a polygon (using Snap) over a series of complex lines/shapes, hatch the polygon, and then delete it.

-The currently selected texture has a black background and white lines – the third from the left, second row in this case.
+The currently selected texture has a black background and white lines – the sixth from the left, second row in this case.

 Here's the same set of lines and shapes as we used with Hatches above, only this time we have applied the selected texture.